The Dusty Heart of NGC 4151 Revealed by $\lambda\sim$1-40 $\mu$m Reverberation Mapping and Variability: A Challenge to Current Clumpy Torus Models: Dust Reverberation Analysis

-We have also explored the variability of NGC 4151 at 34--37~$\mu$m.
 The measurement at 34 $\mu$m by \citet{Rieke1975} of 4.3$\pm$0.7 Jy on JD 2442462 agrees well with the value of 4.5$\pm$0.6 Jy at 37 $\mu$m on JD 2457436 from \citet{Fuller2019} (the radial profile in the latter reference shows that virtually the entire flux would be captured in the beam used for the former one).
 One additional data point can be obtained by computing synthetic {\it SOFIA}/{\it FORCAST} photometry at 37 $\mu$m from the {\it Spitzer}/IRS spectrum of NGC~4151, which is 4.7$\pm$0.2 Jy on JD 2453013.
 Comparison with Figure~\ref{fig:N-band} shows that these measurements span the entire duration of the 10 $\mu$m ones and that the delayed and smoothed B-band light curve is about a factor of four lower for the most recent measurement than for the first.
 Again there is no sign of variability.

-We conclude that IR emission at these wavelengths comes from a more extended dust component than that for the N-band.
+We conclude that IR emission at these longer wavelengths comes from a more extended dust component than that for the N-band.